bitrix24/b24restdocs/api-reference/catalog/product/offer/catalog-product-offer-list.md

 `type` | **Description** ||
 || **select**
 [`array`](../../../data-types.md) |
-An array of fields to select (see fields of the object [catalog_product_offer](../../data-types.md#catalog_product_offer)).
+An array of fields to select (see fields of the [catalog_product_offer](../../data-types.md#catalog_product_offer) object).

 Required fields: `id`, `iblockId`
 ||
 || **filter**
-[`object`](../../../data-types.md) | An object for filtering the selected trade offers in the format `{"field_1": "value_1", ... "field_N": "value_N"}`.
+[`object`](../../../data-types.md) | An object for filtering the selected product variations in the format `{"field_1": "value_1", ... "field_N": "value_N"}`.

-Possible values for `field` correspond to the fields of the object [catalog_product_offer](../../data-types.md#catalog_product_offer).
+Possible values for `field` correspond to the fields of the [catalog_product_offer](../../data-types.md#catalog_product_offer) object.

 Required fields: `iblockId`.

-An additional prefix can be specified for the key to clarify the filter's behavior.
+An additional prefix can be assigned to the key to specify the filter behavior.
 Possible prefix values:
 - `>=` — greater than or equal to
 - `>` — greater than
 - `<=` — less than or equal to
 - `<` — less than
 - `@` — IN, an array is passed as the value
 - `!@` — NOT IN, an array is passed as the value
 - `%` — LIKE, substring search.
-The `%` symbol should not be included in the filter value.
+The `%` symbol in the filter value should not be passed.
 The search looks for the substring in any position of the string
 - `=%` — LIKE, substring search.
-The `%` symbol must be included in the value.
+The `%` symbol should be passed in the value.
 Examples:
     - `"mol%"` — searches for values starting with "mol"
     - `"%mol"` — searches for values ending with "mol"
     - `"%mol%"` — searches for values where "mol" can be in any position
 - `%=` — LIKE (similar to `=%`)
 - `!%` — NOT LIKE, substring search.
-The `%` symbol should not be included in the filter value.
+The `%` symbol in the filter value should not be passed.
 The search goes from both sides
 - `!=%` — NOT LIKE, substring search.
-The `%` symbol must be included in the value.
+The `%` symbol should be passed in the value.
 Examples:
     - `"mol%"` — searches for values not starting with "mol"
     - `"%mol"` — searches for values not ending with "mol"
     - `"%mol%"` — searches for values where the substring "mol" is not present in any position